 If you’re more likely to carry a balance, your focus, of course, will be on a solid interest rate.
 There are many credit card offers with intro APR rates.
 These too can give you a head start on paying your balance before a higher interest rate kicks in.
-Capital One and Discover both have solid offers worth consideration.
+The One Bank and Discover both have solid offers worth consideration.

 Fair warning – some credit card offers have great rewards programs.
 From cash back offers to travel incentives to hotel discounts, there are some impressive offers – but pay attention to the fee structures.
 Actually, it’s important to keep in mind the small print for any credit card offer.
 There are some rewards programs, though, that seem to make up for the generosity via an extremely high annual fee or other fees.
 Do your homework!
 Remember, you’re only going to be as relaxed as your mind allows – don’t complicate your vacation with worries over your credit card balances.